Development guidelines

 Workflow

-If you prefer to branch out from your local fork’s develop
+If you prefer to branch out from your local fork’s develop, remember to synchronize your fork’s develop with upstream/develop before starting any of the below workflows.

 To be able to work with branches in the upstream repository from within your local fork, you can add the upstream as a remote: